kbarbary/sep/README.md

 way.
 However, the algorithms implemented so far in SEP are stable in Source Extractor: the SEP code was forked from v2.18.11, yet it is tested against the results of v2.8.6.
-This indicates that the algorithms have not changed in SExtractor over the last few years.
+This indicates that the algorithms have not changed in Source Extractor over the last few years.

 **In the Python interface, why do I have to byte swap data when using astropy.io.fits?**